Let the River Flow: Production

 The film tells a fictional story set in 1979, inspired by the events of the Alta conflict.
 The film was Ella Marie Hætta Isaksen's screen debut.
 The cinematographer was Marius Matzow Gulbrandsen.
 The film's score was composed by Ola Fløttum and Pessi Levanto.

 Release

 The film premiered in Masi, Norway on 13 January 2023.
 It then opened the Tromsø International Film Festival before being released in theaters on 3 February 2023.
 The first screening in Sweden was in Jokkmokk on 4 May, followed by a theatrical release in the rest of the country on 12 May.

 Reception

-Box office

 A week after its release, it had been seen by 25,521 people in theaters.
 31,559 had seen it when accounting for previews.
 By December 2024, it had been seen 108,550 times during 99 weeks of screenings.

-Critical response

 The film received praise from Birger Vestmo in NRK.
 It received 4/5 stars from Wanda Bendjelloul in Dagens Nyheter.

-Accolades

 It won the Audience Dragon Award for Best Nordic Film and the FIPRESCI Prize at the Gothenburg Film Festival.